-- 5.1 Remove the door by opening past 45° to avoid hitting the hinge blocks, then lift free from the hinge mechanism. - 5.2 Lay the door face down on a soft flat surface to protect the paintwork, glass and controls.
+- 5.1 Remove the door by opening, using a 5mm A/F Hex Key to remove the 4 bolts and lifting the door free of the hinge blocks, see Diagram 5. - 5.2 Lay the door face down on a soft, flat surface to protect the paintwork and glass. - 5.3 Use an 5mm A/F hexagon key to loosen the 4 x M6 screws.

-- 5.3 Use an M6 hexagon key to loosen the 4 x M6 screws. - 5.4 The hinge plate assembly is slotted so it can be moved up, down and sideways by approximately 3mm to adjust the position of the door in relation to the appliance. - 5.5 Once the desired position has been achieved ensure the screws are firmly tightened against the hinge plate assembly to maintain the position.
+- 5.4 The hinge plate assembly is slotted so it can be moved up, down and sideways by approximately 3mm to adjust the position of the door in relation to the appliance. - 5.5 Once the desired position has been achieved ensure the screws are firmly tightened against the hinge plate assembly to maintain the position.